fsans/libremail/sync/doc/configuration.md

 * `db[sleep_minutes]`

   Integer, defaults to `10`.
-This is the number of monutes the script will sleep after a non-recoverable database error is encountered, before starting back up again.
+This is the number of minutes the script will sleep after a non-recoverable database error is encountered, before starting back up again.